sugarcrm/candybean/README.md

 Configuration
 -------------
-The following key-value keys should be defined in a configuration file used to instantiate Candybean, which is outlined in the 'Getting started' section:
+The following key-value keys should be defined in a configuration file used to instantiate Candybean
 ```
 automation.interface = chrome # chrome | firefox | ie | opera | android | ios
 browser.firefox_binary = {\